-As further described below, on March 16, 2020, the Company received an adverse decision from the federal district court for the District of Columbia ("D.C.") with respect to the Medicaid lawsuit, resulting in a failure of the Medicaid Lawsuit Condition.
-The Company is engaged in constructive dialogue with the plaintiff parties to the Litigation Settlement to address the impact of the court's decision, but there can be no assurance that such dialogue will result in a modification of or amendment to the Litigation Settlement that will be satisfactory to all parties.
-In addition, at the time the Company announced the Litigation Settlement, the Company had planned to commence an exchange offer for the 2022 Notes pursuant to a support and exchange agreement, and to refinance the 2020 Notes with the proceeds of new term loans that were then contemplated to be obtained pursuant to a support agreement.
+As further described within the Medicaid Lawsuit below, on March 16, 2020, the Company received an adverse decision from the federal district court for the District of Columbia with respect to the Medicaid lawsuit, resulting in a failure of the Medicaid lawsuit Condition.
+The Company is engaged in constructive dialogue with the plaintiff parties to the Opioid-Related Litigation Settlement to address the impact of the court's decision, but there can be no assurance that such dialogue will result in a modification of the Opioid-Related Litigation Settlement that would be satisfactory to all parties.
+Moreover, if Mallinckrodt plc and most of its subsidiaries choose to pursue a Chapter 11 filing, the Company would expect to seek to modify the Opioid-Related Litigation Settlement so that it would be effectuated in the context of the related bankruptcy proceedings, but there likewise can be no assurance that the Company would be able to agree to a modification of the Opioid-Related Litigation Settlement that would be satisfactory to all parties.
+In addition, at the time the Company announced the Opioid-Related Litigation Settlement, the Company had planned to commence an exchange offer for the 2022 Notes pursuant to a support and exchange agreement, and to refinance the 2020 Notes with the proceeds of new term loans that were then contemplated to be obtained pursuant to a support agreement.
 Both agreements have since terminated.
-As further described in Note 14, on April 7, 2020, the Company entered into an exchange agreement with certain noteholders providing for the exchange of such noteholders' holdings of 2020 Notes for new 10.00% first lien senior secured notes due 2025.
+As further described in Note 9, on April 7, 2020, the Company entered into an exchange agreement with certain noteholders providing for the exchange of such noteholders' holdings of 2020 Notes for new 10.00% first lien senior secured notes due 2025.

-The Litigation Settlement was reached with a court-appointed plaintiffs' executive committee representing the interests of thousands of plaintiffs in the MDL and supported by a broad-based group of 48 state and U.S. Territory Attorneys General, including the New York State Attorney General.
-In connection with New York State's support of the Litigation Settlement, on March 9, 2020, the State of New York and Suffolk County, together with Mallinckrodt LLC and SpecGx LLC, jointly filed a motion to sever, or remove, Mallinckrodt LLC and SpecGx LLC from the New York State opioid trial, which, as of March 10, 2020, has been postponed indefinitely due to the coronavirus.
+The Opioid-Related Litigation Settlement was reached with a court-appointed plaintiffs' executive committee representing the interests of thousands of plaintiffs in the MDL and supported by a broad-based group of 48 state and U.S. Territory Attorneys General, including the New York State Attorney General.
+In connection with New York State's support of the Opioid-Related Litigation Settlement, on March 9, 2020, the State of New York and Suffolk County, together with Mallinckrodt LLC and SpecGx LLC, jointly filed a motion to sever, or remove, Mallinckrodt LLC and SpecGx LLC from the New York State opioid trial, which, as of March 10, 2020, has been postponed indefinitely due to COVID-19.
 Nassau County opposed the motion.
-The motion to sever Mallinckrodt LLC and SpecGx LLC from the New York State trial is currently pending before the Supreme Court of New York, County of Suffolk.
+On May 12, 2020, the Court denied the motion to sever without prejudice to renewal after a new trial date has been set.

-As a result of the Litigation Settlement, the Company recorded an accrual for this contingency of \$1,600.0 million related to the structured cash payments and \$43.4 million related to the Settlement Warrants in the unaudited condensed consolidated balance sheet as of December 27, 2019.
-As of March 27, 2020, the Settlement Warrants were valued at \$26.6 million.
+As a result of the Opioid-Related Litigation Settlement, the Company recorded an accrual for this contingency of \$1,600.0 million related to the structured cash payments and \$43.4 million related to the Settlement Warrants in the unaudited condensed consolidated balance sheet as of December 27, 2019.
+As of June 26, 2020, the Settlement Warrants were valued at \$35.1 million.
 Refer to Note 12 for further information regarding the valuation of the Settlement Warrants.